jaffamonkey/iOS-android-specflow-appium/README.md

 Check the `Settings` directory for more configuration options.

 ### Run from Visual Studio
-After building solution, open Test Explorer and run speclfow test from there.
+After building solution, open Test Explorer and run Specflow tests from there.

 ### Run from command-line
 First, navigate to the project DLL location